mburtless/gloo-mesh/docs/content/guides/gateway/getting_started.md

 ## Multiple Ingress Gateways

-If we look at our `VirtualGateway`, under `deployToIngressGateways.gatewayWorkloads.kubeWorkloadMatcher.clusters` , we see that we're matching the istio ingress-gateway on `cluster-1`.
+If we look at our `VirtualGateway`, under `ingressGatewaySelectors[0].destinationSelectors.kubeServiceMatcherw.clusters` , we see that we're matching the istio ingress-gateway on `cluster-1`.
 Notice however that this selector is an array.
 If we add the istio ingressgateway from `cluster-2`, these gateway settings will also apply there.
 If you send requests to this second gateway, you should still be able to hit all of the routes, regardless of what cluster the service is ultimately served from.

 Here's our updated VirtualGateway which now configures the ingress gateways on both `cluster-1` and `cluster-2`: